Matching NNLO to parton shower using N$^3$LL colour-singlet transverse momentum resummation in GENEVA: Conclusion

 This work could be expanded even further by extending the study to the use of alternative \onejet resolution variables and their resummation, as well as the interplay between the \zerojet and \onejet resummations.
 In particular, in view of the recent advancements in the development of parton showers beyond LL accuracy, the choice of a suitable \onejet resolution variable might prove crucial in order to ensure that the matching of NNLO calculations to parton shower preserves the shower accuracy.

 The code used to produce the results presented in this work is available upon request from the authors, and will be made public in a future \geneva release.

 {\bf Acknowledgements.}

 We are grateful to P.~Monni, P.~Nason and F.~Tackmann for constructive comments on the manuscript.
 SA is also grateful to P.~Nason for clarifying discussions about the parton shower interface.
 LR thanks P.~Monni, P.~Torrielli and E.~Re for discussions.
 We thank A.~Apyan for clarifications concerning the CMS analysis of \citeRef{Sirunyan:2019bzr}.
 The work of SA, AB, AG, SK, RN, DN and LR is supported by the ERC Starting Grant REINVENT-714788.
 SA and ML acknowledge funding from Fondazione Cariplo and Regione Lombardia, grant 2017-2070.
 The work of SA is also supported by MIUR through the FARE grant R18ZRBEAFC.
+The work of LR is also supported by the Swiss National Science Foundation (SNF) under contract 200020\_188464.
 CWB is supported by the Director, Office of Science, Office of High Energy Physics of the U.S. Department of Energy under the Contract No. DE-AC02-05CH11231.
 We acknowledge the CINECA award under the ISCRA initiative and the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DEAC02-05CH11231, for the availability of the high performance computing resources needed for this work.
 LR would like to thank LBNL and UC Berkeley for the kind hospitality and for financial support during stages of this work.